jamesrayman/Experimental-Geometer/README.md

 # Experimental Geometer
-A drawing tool in VR
+A 3D geometrical drawing tool which is VR compatible